san antonio DEL tequendama

 According to legend the Muisca People – the original civilization native to the area – would throw themselves off of the falls across the gorge from the hotel to escape the invading Spanish Conquistadors.
 Before striking the rocks and river below they would turn into eagles and fly away from their captors.
 Perhaps their souls escaped the ultimate destiny of their earthly bodies.

-The area is said to be cursed by the Aboriginal population if not for the rapes, murders and slavery of the Spanish than for the complete environmental destruction of their homeland’s ecosystems.
+The area is said to be cursed by the Aboriginal population; if not from the rapes, murders and slavery of the Spanish than for the complete environmental destruction of their homeland’s ecosystems.

-From the time the hotel was opened through to today people see the apparitions of the Muisca people both on the building’s grounds and inside it.
+From the time the hotel was opened through to today people report seeing the apparitions of the Muisca people both on the building’s grounds and inside it.
 Disembodied voices in the original language of the same people are also heard both in the area and in the building.

-This legend has been romanticized so much the gorge was seen as the ideal place to end your life.
+The legend was so over romanticized so much the gorge was seen as the ideal place to end your life.
 Whether from the legend or just desperation and hard times there is reported large number of suicides during the time the hotel was open.

-For many of the people who fell to their deaths from their balconies or the edge of the cliff it is unclear whether it was a suicide or an accident
+In regards to the many of the people who fell to their deaths from their balconies or the edge of the cliff it was often unclear whether it was a suicide or an accident.

 The road past the former hotel has also been the scene of numerous mudslides and fatal accidents further contributing to stories of paranormal activity.